Key distinctions and steps to becoming a Masterful Coach

 Barbara and Tracy will do a brief comparison of the old to new competencies, speak to the minimum skills requirements document and look at 1-2 key areas of development in each competency to have you move from PCC to MCC .

-The flow of the session will be conversational with questions invited throughout the session.
+The flow of the session is conversational with participant questions answered throughout the session.

 Barbara Anderson, MCC